johnwcowan/pdp8x/arch.md

 ## AC and MQ instructions

-If OP is 0x7 and the 0x0800 bit and the 0x0001 bit of IR are both 1, then the bits of IR are examined in the order given below.
+If OP is 0x7 and the 0x0800 bit and the 0x0001 bit of IW are both 1, then the bits of IW are examined in the order given below.
 Note that *all* applicable actions are taken, not just the first one.

  * If the 0x0200 bit is 1, then set AC to 0.